yvetteveve/instagram/Readme.md

 JavaScript
 Heroku for the deployment
 Postgresql for the database
-### Support and contact details
+### Support and contact details:
-For any support please contact me on yvetteumubyeyi2@gmail.com or 0782237885
+For any support please contact me: on yvetteumubyeyi2@gmail.com or 0782237885